KaiWu0/Hamiltonian_Transformation/README.md

 1. It is a first-principles band structure calculation method, which is fast, accurate, parameter-free and functional independent.
 2. The codes in "fortran" directory is HT, which is implemented in Quantum ESPRESSO (QE).
 3. The codes in "python" directory is eigenvalue transformation, which is used for Wannier interpolation.
 4. HT supports OpenMP, does not support MPI now.
-I recommend to compile two versions of QE, one is MPI version and runs pw.x, another is OpenMP version and runs ht.x, since pw.x is quite slow when OpenMP is open.
+We recommend to compile two versions of QE, one is MPI version and runs pw.x, another is OpenMP version and runs ht.x, since pw.x is quite slow when OpenMP is open.

 Install HT (fortran):
-1. Copy the QE directory to a new place.
-The HT is written based on QE-6.7, you may need to modify some codes of HT for newest QE version (see Compile Errors section).
+1. Download QE-7.1 from official website (*do not use the QE codes in github, they cannot be compiled*).
+The HT can support QE-7.1.
 2. Copy “ht.f90” and “ht.sh” to the new directory.
-3. Run “bash ht.sh”, it will output “success”.
+3. Run `bash ht.sh`, it will output “success”.
 4. run configure.
-Add OpenMP flags in you configure parameters, i.e. “-enable-openmp”.
+Add OpenMP flags in you configure parameters, i.e. `-enable-openmp`.
 This step is optional, ht.x will run slower without OpenMP.
+Examples:
-   example: "./configure MPIF90=mpiifort CC=icc F77=ifort FC=ifort -enable-openmp"
+   - Intel compiler: `./configure MPIF90=mpiifort CC=icc F77=ifort FC=ifort --with-scalapack=intel -enable-openmp`.
+   - Gcc compiler: `./configure MPIF90=mpif90 CC=gcc F77=gfortran FC=gfortran --with-scalapack=intel -enable-openmp`.
+If you use intel scalapack and gcc compiler, search and replace "lmkl_blacs_intelmpi_lp64" with "lmkl_blacs_openmpi_lp64" in make.inc.
-5. Compile QE by “make clean; make pw pp -j”
+7. Compile QE by “make clean; make pw pp -j”

-HT Compile Errors:
-1. If you see "No rule to make target `@spin_orb@', needed by `ht.o'.
-Stop."
-That is because the new version of QE changed module name.
-   Open PP/src/ht.f90, search and replace "USE spin_orb" with "USE noncollin_module".

 Run HT examples (fortran/example):
 1. The examples contain silicon-PBE, bi2se3 and feb2 scripts.
 2. You should change some parameters for your own environment.
 3. The nscf directory contains script for non-scf calculation, ht directory contains script for Hamiltonian transformation, wannier contains script for wannier interpolation.
 4. qe.sh or wannier.sh contains commands about how to run the script.
+The `pw.x` and `ht.x` commands are renamed (`pw.*` and `ht.*`) just to distinguish different versions.
 5. The eigenvalues calculated by HT are saved in band.txt as a matrix.
 6. There are python scripts to plot band structures in silicon-PBE directory.
 Run plot_band.py to plot bands.
 You may need to modify some parameters.
 7. Silicon-GW only contains ht directory.
 For Wannier interpolating GW band structures, see the silicon example in BerkelyGW, you can use eigenvalue transformation script in the calculation.